 Kickstarter campaigns are always a gamble for the project backers.
 For the handful of Kickstarter funded video game success stories, there’s an even greater amount of horror stories.
 This list will showcase the most promising game campaigns that have estimated deliveries in the year 2017.
+If you miss the initial round of games you should be able to find some used copies at a site like The Old School Game Vault.
 Happy pledging!

 Kickstarter Campaign | Amount Raised: $6,333,295 | Est. Delivery: Dec 2017